Azordev/dasher-user/README.md

 ## Pre requirements

-Before to start you need have installed the following programs:
+Before to start you need have some requirements:

 1. [Node.js](https://nodejs.org/) > v14.0.0